Hayesville North Carolina

 Hayesville’s Townships

 With a population of around 11,000, mostly part time residence, Clay County is among the five least populated counties in the state.
+That works out to only 49 people per square mile.
 We have one of the lowest property tax rates in North Carolina.
-That works out to only 49 people per square mile.
 With elevations ranging from 1,200 feet up to 5,498 and sixty percent of the county being National Forest, there are plenty of lofty vistas to take in the view.

 Although there are many townships including Brasstown, Warne, Fires Creek, Shooting Creek, Elf, and Tusquittee.
 There is only one ‘town’ in Clay County.